 2. Know the Lifespan of Each of Your Assets

-By understanding the lifespan of your assets, you will be able to estimate when you should replace your old assets with the new ones.
-You do not need to wait until your machines, equipment, or fleets are damaged, because you know how long they last.
+By understanding the lifespan of your assets, you will be able to estimate when you should replace your old assets with new ones.
+You do not need to wait until your machines, equipment, or fleets broke, because you know how long they last.

 Knowing the life cycle of your assets can also help you make purchases more wisely.
 For example, when you are going to buy heavy equipment, you can choose one that is more durable so that it can be used longer.